Are you also scared of gyms? Me too, at least a little.

 2. Write down some of the skills you think you’ll need to get that outcome.

-3. Related to each skill, write down a behavior or two you can do today that’ll help build those skills.
+3. Related to each skill, write down a behaviour or two you can do today that’ll help build those skills.

-4. Do the behavior today, and tomorrow, and so on.
+4. Do the behaviour today, tomorrow, and so on.

 And what if you miss a day?
 Don’t get too upset about it.
 A new day is a clean slate.
 Take comfort, and start again.